 In this session we will look at many of the tools available in Linux that can be used to troubleshoot problems in Neutron networking.
 We will then use the tools to troubleshoot a real world problem, communicating with a VM by tracing the packet flow through a Neutron-created network until we find a repair the problem.
 Come and be ready to learn the secrets of working on software-defined networks.

-Phil Hopkins, RHCA, is an Cloud Technology instructor at Rackspace.
-He has an Electrical Engineering Degree from the University of South Florida and has been working on Linux systems for over 15 years.
+Phil Hopkins, Principal Engineer at Rackspace. has an Electrical Engineering Degree from the University of South Florida and has been working on Linux systems for over 15 years.
 In the past he has taught Cisco Networking classes and worked as a Cisco Admin as well as designing VOIP systems using Asterisk.
 He is active teaching and writing about Openstack software defined networks (SDN).
-He has written and currently gives an advanced class teaching OpenStack Networking...
+He has written and currently gives an advanced class...
 Read More →